 For more involved participation in a research project, such as for performing actual data analyses, a SMARTER consultant can be included as a co-investigator or co-principal investigator on a grant proposal or can work on contract with a per-hour fee.
 Please book a meeting or email us at firstname.lastname@example.org if you would like to discuss this further.

 The SMARTER consulting staff conducts workshops on quantitative methods for education research.
-Fall workshops will be announced soon.
+Additional workshops will be announced soon.

 Young Ri Lee

 Young Ri is an assistant statistician in the SMARTER group and holds consulting meetings with graduate students.
 She received her bachelor's in education from Korea University and master's in educational measurement and statistics from the same university.
 She is currently pursuing her doctoral degree in Educational Psychology with an emphasis in Quantitative Methods.
 Her research interests include multilevel modeling, structural equation modeling and longitudinal studies such as latent growth modeling.